sathish-mass/Extracting-and-Visualizing-Stock-Data/README.md

 Table of Contents

-1: Function that Makes a Graph\n
+1: Function that Makes a Graph

 2: Use yfinance to Extract Stock Data

 3: Use Webscraping to Extract Tesla Revenue Data

 4: Use yfinance to Extract Stock Data

 5: Use Webscraping to Extract GME Revenue Data

 6: Plot Tesla Stock Graph

 7: Plot GameStop Stock Graph